 - Striped regions: These represent the users who dropped off at that step or have not yet reached that step.

 Like all of Amplitude's chart types, you can use the date picker to choose a more specific time range to analyze your data and can switch between "Last", "Between", and "Since".
-You also have the option to view data in daily, weekly, or monthly units by toggling between the different options in the dropdown menu next to the date picker.
-Note that you can only view conversion over time in daily intervals.
+You also have the option to view data in daily, weekly, monthly, or quarterly units by toggling between the different options in the dropdown menu next to the date picker.

 If you are looking at multiple segments in your chart, you can manually select and deselect each segment by hovering over the segment name in the bar below the chart and removing it or by clicking the "+" button to add it back.
 Finally, you can click on any data point in the chart and inspect the users that make up that data point by using Microscope.